tom-wolfe/brewdown/src/example/example.md

 ***Ash zombies.*** 250 XP on defeating the zombies.

 ### 12. Weaver's Cottage
-"""description
-# Description
+> # Description
-Heaps of wreckage litter the interior of this ruin.
+> Heaps of wreckage litter the interior of this ruin.
 In one corner stands a broken loom.
-"""

 #### Notes
 * **Six Twig Blights.** Lurking in the thickets south of this ruin.